Benign Prostatic Hyperplasia (BPH)

 What Is Benign Prostatic Hyperplasia (BPH)?

-There are a number of questions you may have about Benign prostatic hyperplasia and how it will effect you.
-Benign Prostatic Hyperplasia, or BPH as it is commonly abbreviated is the noncancerous enlargement of the prostate gland and is an occurrence most common in older men aged 40 to 70.
+There are a number of questions you may have about Benign prostatic hyperplasia and how it will affect you.
+Benign Prostatic Hyperplasia, or BPH as it is commonly abbreviated, is the noncancerous enlargement of the prostate gland and is an occurrence most common in older men aged 40 to 70.
 The gland is a vital component of the male reproductive system, secreting a fluid into the urethra during ejaculation.
 It is located immediately below the neck of the urinary bladder, surrounding the urethra.

 When the prostate starts to grow in size, the gland will begin to press against and squeeze the urethra.
 The wall of the bladder will gradually become thicker because of the increased pressure.
 Inevitably, the bladder will significantly weaken and lose the capacity to completely empty urine from the bladder.
 The narrowing of the urethra in addition to the inability to completely empty the bladder will attribute to many of the issues connected with benign prostatic hyperplasia.